-This is a repost from our celebrating season series of blog posts.
+This is a repost from our "celebrating season" series of blog posts.

 The celebration of the winter solstice has been practiced for thousands of years by cultures all over the world.
 It signals the beginning of winter and the shortest day in the northern hemisphere, and also the return of light as the days begin to get longer and nights shorter.
-The winter solstice occurs on or around the 21st of December.
+The winter solstice occurs on or around the twenty-first of December.

 Winter solstice is a pretty big deal in our house and I want to share with you a few of our favorite ways of celebrating.